India needs more successful startups that are based on research

 There is clearly a need to improve the education system and bring in more experiential learning.
 Having said that, we haven’t really understood what intelligence is.
 Mugging up and being able to pass exams is also competitive.
 That’s also a skill.
 A lot of people have done very well in this system.
 (NR) Narayana Murthy is a product of the same system, and so am I.

 We need to show students that science is exciting, lucrative, and cool.
-We are trying to do that through Infosys Science Foundation awards.
+We are trying to do that through Infosys Prize.
 The prize money of these awards is quite substantial and can support a researcher well.
 Also, now there are some good examples of commercially successful businesses that are based on deep research.
 For example, Mu Sigma, it’s based on data science.

 How patient are you with your investments?